Auburn Symphony

 DeJarnette met with Bruce Cosgrove, director of the Auburn Chamber, to discuss a plan to form a community orchestra.
 Others caught his vision.
 In July 1987, the Auburn Chamber of Commerce approved the formation of the Auburn Civic Symphony.
 By December, Clyde Quick, a Placer High School music teacher, was selected as conductor.
 Betty DeJarnette was Concertmaster.
 On May 20, 1988, an enthusiastic audience filled the Placer High auditorium to hear thirty orchestra members perform the premiere, entitled The Birth of an Orchestra.
 With the final strains of the concert, the audience jumped to their feet clapping and calling, “Bravo!”
 The Auburn Symphony was launched.
 The Symphony performed three concerts the following year.
 In 1989, the Messiah-Sing-Along was established followed by the Symphony on the Green (1990) held at the Library Garden.

 In 1990, the first Auburn Symphony Board of Directors was elected.
-The Symphony Guild, now the Symphony League, was formed to support the Auburn Symphony.
+The Symphony Guild, which later became the Symphony League, was formed to support the Auburn Symphony and spearheaded fundraising efforts for many years.

 Michael Goodwin was appointed Artistic Director and Conductor in 1995.
 Under his leadership, the orchestra thrived and grew to nearly 70 musicians.
 In 1999, Goodwin initiated the KinderKonzert (now the Family Concert) and the Young Artist Competition followed in 2002.
 In 2005, he led the orchestra’s first historic performance at the Mondavi Center for the Performing Arts at UC Davis, now a tradition.
 Our educational outreach programs, Symphony Goes to School and Symphony Goes to Preschool, were launched at the same time as the KinderKonzert and have helped us reach over 100,000 students in Placer County.